tsaulic/DarkNova/README.md

  * news
  * chatbox (may not allow if too much spam is posted)
  * rankings with online status/efficiency
+ * more stuff coming, there's just so much

 DONE:
  * basic integration and relationship between very simple Player, Sector and Planet classes